This post may contain affiliate links. For my full disclosure see here.

 Why You May Not Be Feeling Pregnant

-Here are a few things that may make you feel like you are not pregnant.
+Here are a few things that may make you feel like you are not feeling it.

 - No baby bump